LSEG-API-Samples/Article.RDP.Python.HTTP.UnitTest/README.md

 ```

-The Responses library lets developers register mock responses to the Requests library and cover test method with ```responses.activate``` decorator.
+The Responses library lets developers register mock responses to the Requests library and cover the test method with ```responses.activate``` decorator.
 Developers can specify the endpoint URL, HTTP method, status response, response message, etc of that request via a ```responses.add()``` method.

 Example Code:

 ```
-#test_rdp_http_controller.py
+# test_rdp_http_controller.py

 import unittest
 import responses